ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 What if I don’t reach the minimum fundraising target?

-There is no penalty for not reaching the $250 fundraising minimum, however as your registration fee helps cover the running of this essential fundraising event, donations you receive will support the increasing number of people living with multiple sclerosis.
-We will provide each rider with all the personalised support they require to reach their fundraising goals, and host a fantastic event to celebrate each participants’ achievements.
+There is no penalty for not reaching the $250 fundraising minimum, just remember that your registration fee helps cover the running of this essential fundraising event, so donations you receive will support the increasing number of people living with neurological conditions.

 How can I bank my cash donations?

 There are a number of ways you can bank any donations you receive via cash and cheque/money order.
-Click here for more information.

 Will I receive a receipt when I donate to a rider/ team?